peter88213/mdnovel/README.md

      - Linux users: Make sure you have the *python3-tk* package installed.
        To see the tooltips, make sure that you have the *idle3* package installed.
 - Users may want to install [pandoc](https://pandoc.org/) for processing the exported documents.
-- To have a [wider choice](https://ttkthemes.readthedocs.io/en/latest/themes.html), you can [install the ttkthemes package](https://ttkthemes.readthedocs.io/en/latest/installation.html).
+- To have a [wider choice of design themes](https://ttkthemes.readthedocs.io/en/latest/themes.html), you can [install the ttkthemes package](https://ttkthemes.readthedocs.io/en/latest/installation.html).